Facilitating SOP 98-1 for Software Development Capitalization

 Under SOP 98-1, companies are required to capitalize the costs associated with developing or purchasing software designated for internal use.
 Only certain costs may be capitalized, and only within particular stages of the internal software development project.

-For example, the preliminary stage of an internal software project typically involves research of the technology to build the software.
-All incurred costs for research activity must be expensed, as they are not considered a direct cost of the software’s development.
+For example, the preliminary stage of an internal software project typically involves determining what is actually required of the solution, and possible alternatives to its development.
+All incurred costs for these activities must be expensed, as they are not considered a direct cost of the software’s development.

 Once the project moves into actual development, costs may be capitalized, but only external direct costs of materials and services utilized in developing or purchasing the software, not costs such as overhead.
 If the organization contracts outside developers for the project, it may capitalize the payroll (and certain payroll-related costs) for those developers, but not their living expenses such as housing or vehicle rentals.